xrdocs/design/_blogs/peering-fabric-test.md

 ## Peering Strategy

- proposes a localized peering strategy to reduce network cost for “eyeball” service providers by placing peering or content provider cache nodes closer to traffic consumers.
+The Cisco Peering Fabric proposes a localized peering strategy to reduce network cost for “eyeball” service providers by placing peering or content provider cache nodes closer to traffic consumers.
 This reduces not only reduces capacity on long-haul backbone networks carrying traffic from IXPs to